Targeted Capacity Expansion: Medication Assisted Treatment - Prescription Drug and Opioid Addiction

-The Medication Assisted Treatment - Prescription Drug and Opioid Addiction (MAT-PDOA) program provides funding for state agencies to expand or enhance access to medication assisted treatment (MAT) services for individuals with opioid use disorder.
-The goals of the program are to:
+The Medication Assisted Treatment - Prescription Drug and Opioid Addiction (Short Title: MAT-PDOA) program provides funding for organizations, tribes, and tribal organizations to expand or enhance access to medication assisted treatment (MAT) services for individuals with opioid use disorder (OUD).

-Eligibility is limited to 17 states identified with having the highest rates of primary treatment admissions for heroin and opioids per capita and includes those with the most dramatic increases for heroin and opioids, based on SAMHSA’s Treatment Episode Data Set (TEDS): 2007 – 2014.
-See Appendix E of the program guidance for the full list of eligible states.
+Eligibility is limited to the domestic states, political subdivisions within states, and public and private nonprofit organizations in states with the highest rates of primary treatment admissions for heroin and opioids per capita and includes those with the most dramatic increases for heroin and opioids, as identified by SAMHSA’s 2015 Treatment Episode Data Set (TEDS).

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.